Efficient Exploration and Discriminative World Model Learning with an Object-Centric Abstraction: Abstract

 In the face of difficult exploration problems in reinforcement learning, we study whether giving an agent an object-centric mapping (describing a set of \textit{items} and their \textit{attributes}) allow for more efficient learning.
 We found this problem is best solved hierarchically by modelling items at a higher level of state abstraction to pixels, and attribute change at a higher level of temporal abstraction to primitive actions.
 This abstraction simplifies the transition dynamic by making specific future states easier to predict.
 We make use of this to propose a fully model-based algorithm that learns a discriminative world model, plans to explore efficiently with only a count-based intrinsic reward, and can subsequently plan to reach any discovered (abstract) states.

 We demonstrate the model's ability to (i) efficiently solve single tasks, (ii) transfer zero-shot and few-shot across item types and environments, and (iii) plan across long horizons.
 Across a suite of 2D crafting and MiniHack environments, we empirically show our model significantly out-performs state-of-the-art low-level methods (without abstraction), as well as performant model-free and model-based methods using the same abstraction.
-Finally, we show how to reinforce learn low level object-perturbing policies, as well as supervise learn the object mapping itself.
+Finally, we show how to learn low level object-perturbing policies via reinforcement learning, and the object mapping itself by supervised learning.

 \sectionvspace